-- 'A' indicates that a USB device is connected on the USB A port. - The number below 'A' shows the number of devices connected, if using a hub. - 'C' indicates that a USB host is connected on the the USB C port. - 'D' always appears, since there's no way of telling if a 5-pin DIN MIDI device is physically connected or not.
+- 'A' indicates that a USB device is connected on the USB A port. - The number to the right of 'A' shows the number of devices connected, if using a hub. - 'C' indicates that a USB host is connected on the the USB C port.

+- 'D' (for DIN) always appears, since there's no way of telling if a 5-pin DIN MIDI device is physically connected or not. - 'S' (for Select Bus) also always appears.

-An 'I' next to the USB indicator shows that MIDI data is being received.
+An 'I' next to the connection indicator shows that MIDI data is being received.

-An 'O' next to the USB indicator shows that MIDI data is being sent.
+An 'O' next to the connection indicator shows that MIDI data is being sent.